 At any point your website becomes unavailable, you will be notified of the outage so that you can take prompt actions into getting things back up.

+Uptime percentage is determined through a server uptime calculation formula.
 The ideal uptime for a website would be 99.999%.
 Companies like Google, Facebook and Amazon aim for this number because it’s downright the best in the market.
 How can you know what your uptime is?
 A website monitoring solution can track performance, along with your Service Level Agreement (SLA) metrics, to ensure your host is meeting the service agreement, if you have one.
 This way, you can hold your host accountable for the site uptime, or look for a new one if needed.

 Sluggish website performance will inevitably increase the visitor abandonment rate.
 These are people who will likely never return to your site.
 Just a few seconds of additional load time dramatically increases the chances of visitors leaving your site.
 Website monitoring solutions help in identify issues to help remedy slow loading pages, increasing website performance.